-- i.
-The Undergraduate Curriculum Committee consists of the Dean of Arts and Sciences, who serves as chair; four faculty (one from each of the four Divisions in Arts & Sciences) selected for two-year terms and the four Division Heads.
-Student representatives, selected by their peers, may serve on the Committee in a non-voting capacity at the discretion of the chair. - ii.
+i.
+The Undergraduate Curriculum Committee consists of the Dean of Arts and Sciences or their designee, who serves as chair; eight faculty (two from each of the four Divisions in Arts & Sciences) selected for two-year terms.
+Three undergraduate students will be elected by the procedures established by the Student Senate; and one graduate student will be elected by procedures established by the Graduate Student Association.

+ii.
 The Undergraduate Curriculum Committee oversees the undergraduate educational activities of the university.
 It reviews the educational and curricular activities of departments, programs, and other academic units contributing to the educational mission of the university, as well as academic rules and regulations, and makes recommendations for action to the Dean of Arts and Sciences, Provost, or Faculty Meeting, as appropriate.
-It is informed by the Provost of any proposed university action that might affect the educational mission, and advises the faculty on the merits of such action. - iii.
-The Committee reviews all proposals for new undergraduate educational programs or for the discontinuation of existing programs and submits recommendations to the Committee on Academic Standards and Policy, who then submit the recommendations to the Faculty Meeting. - iv.
-Acting on the basis of the recommendations of the Divisions or the Councils of the Graduate School, the Graduate Professional Schools, or the Advisory Committee of the Rabb School for Continuing Studies, the Committee approves all changes in majors, minors, programs, and other undergraduate academic requirements, as well as proposals for independent majors.
-The Dean of Arts and Sciences ensures that changes in the undergraduate curriculum that have important consequences for graduate or professional education are brought to the attention of the Council of the Graduate School or the Graduate Professional Schools for review. - v.
+It is informed by the Provost of any proposed university action that might affect the educational mission, and advises the faculty on the merits of such action.

+iii.
+The Committee reviews all proposals for new undergraduate educational programs or for the discontinuation of existing programs and submits recommendations to the Committee on Academic Standards and Policy, who then submit the recommendations to the Faculty Meeting.

+iv..
+Acting on the basis of the recommendations of the Division Councils, or the Councils of the Graduate School, the Graduate Professional Schools, or the Advisory Committee of the Rabb School for Continuing Studies, the Committee approves all changes in majors, minors, programs, and other undergraduate academic requirements, as well as proposals for independent majors.
+The Dean of Arts and Sciences ensures that changes in the undergraduate curriculum that have important consequences for graduate or professional education are brought to the attention of the Council of the Graduate School or the Graduate Professional Schools for review. v.
 The Committee is responsible for overseeing the periodic review of undergraduate academic programs mandated by faculty legislation, and for overseeing other such reviews as requested by the Provost or Dean of Arts and Sciences.
 The Committee ensures that faculty with appropriate scholarly expertise participate in each program review.
-The Committee recommends approval of the continuation of existing academic programs, or their discontinuation to the Faculty Meeting. - vi.
+The Committee recommends approval of the continuation of existing academic programs, or their discontinuation to the Faculty Meeting.

+vi.
 The Committee reviews all proposals for changes in the general education curriculum.
 Substantial changes to the general education curriculum will be submitted to the Faculty Meeting for its approval.
-The Dean of Arts and Sciences will determine whether a proposed change must be submitted to the Faculty Meeting. - vii.
-The Committee makes recommendations to the appropriate academic unit or Academic Dean concerning improvements in undergraduate education. - viii.
+The Dean of Arts and Sciences will determine whether a proposed change must be submitted to the Faculty Meeting.

+vii.
+The Committee makes recommendations to the appropriate academic unit or Academic Dean concerning improvements in undergraduate education.

+viii.
 The Committee reports at least each semester to the Committee on Academic Standards and Policy to coordinate the Arts & Sciences curriculum with other curriculum and policy issues across campus.